Postal (video game): Plot

-Due to the controversy surrounding the game's release, along with numerous American school shootings in the years following, the ending was changed in Postal Redux.
-The developers stated that they changed the ending because school shootings had lost the shock value they had when the original Postal released.
-Replacing the elementary school vision is the player witnessing the burial of an unknown person in a decaying field, widely believed to be his own funeral.
-Completion of the game on the hardest difficulty features the inclusion of an unknown male and female mourning over the grave as it descends.
-Both outcomes prompt a similar mental breakdown and an identical asylum cutscene, though consisting of animated shots over the original release's still image artwork.
+In the Postal Redux remake of the game, the elementary school sequence is replaced with a new endgame where the player witnesses the burial of an unknown person in a decaying field.
+Completion of the game on the hardest difficulty features the inclusion of an unknown man and woman mourning over the grave as it descends.
+Both outcomes prompt a similar collapse of the protagonist and an identical asylum cutscene, now consisting of animated shots over the original release's still images.